Order Sumatriptan Online

-Very rarely, a severe allergic reaction to Sumatriptan can occur.
-If you experience any signs such as a severe rash, difficulty breathing, swelling of the tongue, eyelids or face, seek immediate medical attention from your nearest A and E department.
+Very rarely, a severe allergic reaction to sumatriptan can occur.
+If you experience any signs such as a severe rash, difficulty breathing, swelling of the tongue, eyelids or face, seek immediate medical attention from your nearest A&E department.

-- Painkillers such as aspirin, paracetamol and ibuprofen – paracetamol and ibuprofen are also available as combined tablets with a low dosage of codeine
+- painkillers like aspirin, paracetamol and ibuprofen – paracetamol and ibuprofen are also available as combined tablets with a low dosage of codeine

 - Paramax® – this is a combination of paracetamol and a prescription only anti-sickness medicine called metoclopramide

 - Migramax® – this is a combination of aspirin and metoclopramide

 - Ergot alkaloids such as ergotamine – this is rarely used because of the risk of side effects and its difficulty in being absorbed adequately in your body

 All triptans work in the same way and are usually equally effective for relieving migraine symptoms.
 There may be slight differences in how quickly they work, side effects and cost.
 If you do not tolerate sumatriptan, another triptan may be more suitable.
 Other triptans available on prescription include rizatriptan, naratriptan or zolmitriptan.
 Zolmitriptan can also be prescribed for cluster headaches.

 Lifestyle changes – you can try a headache diary to help you find out what triggers your migraines.
 Triggers include certain foods, stress or hormonal changes.
 You should also try to keep a regular daily routine by eating and sleeping on time to help minimise the occurrence of migraines.